Redeeming December 25: A Biblical Investigation of Christs Birth

 Luke 1:5 introduces us to Zacharias, “a certain priest…of the course of Abijah.”
 This seemingly minor detail unlocks a remarkable chronology.

 In 1 Chronicles 24, we discover that King David organized the priesthood into 24 courses or divisions.
 Each course served at specific times throughout the year.
 Abijah was the eighth course.
-Historical records and biblical cross-references in Nehemiah 12 confirm this structuharias was struck mute until the prophecy’s fulfillment.
+Historical records and biblical cross-references in Nehemiah 12 confirm this structure continued even after the Babylonian captivity.

 Luke 1:23 tells us explicitly: “As soon as the days of his ministration were accomplished, he departed to his own house.”
 He went home immediately after his service ended.